trilogy-group/twilio-csharp/advanced-examples/custom-http-client.md

 }
 ```

-## Create your custom TwilioRestClient
+## Create your custom KandyRestClient

-When you take a closer look at the constructor for `TwilioRestClient`, you see that the `httpClient` parameter is actually of type `Twilio.Http.HttpClient` and not the `System.Net.HttpClient` we were expecting. `Twilio.Http.HttpClient` is actually an abstraction that allows plugging in any implementation of an HTTP client you want (or even creating a mocking layer for unit testing).
+When you take a closer look at the constructor for `KandyRestClient`, you see that the `httpClient` parameter is actually of type `Twilio.Http.HttpClient` and not the `System.Net.HttpClient` we were expecting. `Twilio.Http.HttpClient` is actually an abstraction that allows plugging in any implementation of an HTTP client you want (or even creating a mocking layer for unit testing).

 However, within the helper library, there is an implementation of `Twilio.Http.HttpClient` called SystemNetHttpClient.
 This class wraps the `System.Net.HttpClient` and provides it to the Twilio helper library to make the necessary HTTP requests.

 ## Call Twilio through the proxy server

-Now that we understand how all the components fit together, we can create our own `TwilioRestClient` that can connect through a proxy server.
-To make this reusable, here’s a class that you can use to create this `TwilioRestClient` whenever you need one.
+Now that we understand how all the components fit together, we can create our own `KandyRestClient` that can connect through a proxy server.
+To make this reusable, here’s a class that you can use to create this `KandyRestClient` whenever you need one.

 ```csharp
 using System;